|Early Spring Date:||March 3|

-Both Ruby-crowned and Golden-crowned Kinglets spend the winter in the Washington metro area, and you might see either during the winter at Monticello Park.
+Spring: Both Ruby-crowned and Golden-crowned Kinglets spend the winter in the Washington metro area, and you might see either during the winter at Monticello Park.
 Kinglets are among the smallest songbirds to visit Monticello, along with the Winter Wren and the Blue-gray Gnatcatcher.
 (Ruby-throated Hummingbirds are smaller, but they are not songbirds.)
 Both kinglet species breed in Canada and the northern United States.
 Golden-crowns head north early, and the best time to see one in the spring at Monticello is during the last week of March and the first week of April.
-You are most likely to see Ruby-crowns during the third and fourth weeks in April.
+Ruby-crowns are most common at Monticello during the third and fourth weeks of April.

 Where to See Them in the Park